-Field Description and Instructions Extension A valid extension number (3 to 5 digits) that agrees with the dial plan.
+Field Description and Instructions Extension: Enter a valid extension number (3 to 5 digits) that agrees with the dial plan.
 Each voice port needs a unique extension number.
-Refer to Worksheet B: Voice Port Extensions and Names in Chapter 2 for a list of valid extensions to enter. Туре 2500 Lock Messages n COR Class of Restriction: Enter a COR for the voice port that reflects the desired restriction.
+See Worksheet B: Voice Port Extensions and Names in Chapter 2, "Switch Integration Planning", for a list of valid extensions.
+Type: Enter 2500 Lock Messages: Enter n COR: Enter a Class of Restriction (COR) for the voice port that reflects the desired restriction.
 The COR provides security for the voice ports.
-Use the COR you configured in the Create a Unique COR section of this chapter.
-Worksheet A: Voice Port Station Information also contains the COR number you must use.
-Port Enter the five- or six-character analog port number for example, 1A0501.
-Refer to Worksheet B: Voice Port Extensions and Names Voice Port Extensions and Names, in Chapter 2 to find the ponumber.
+Use the COR you configured in "Create a Unique Class of Restriction" above.
+Worksheet A: Voice Port Station Information in Chapter 2, "Switch Integration Planning", also contains the COR number you must use.
+Port: Enter the five- or six-character analog port number, for example, 1A0501.
+See Worksheet B: Voice Port Extensions and Names in Chapter 2, "Switch Integration Planning", for the port number.
 The first character identifies the network for G1.
 The number defaults to 1 or 2.
-The number does not apply on a System 75.
-The next character identifies the carrier as either A, B, C, D, or E. This is the first character on a System 75. ■ The next two characters identify the slot number in the carrier.
-G1 uses 01-20 for multi-carrier cabinets and 01-18 for single-carrier cabinets.
-System 75 uses 01-20. ■ The last two characters identify the circuit number.
+The number does not apply on a System 75 switch.
+The next character identifies the carrier as either A, B, C, D, or E. This is the first character on a System 75 switch. ■ The next two characters identify the slot number in the carrier.
+A G1 switch uses 01-20 for multicarrier cabinets and 01-18 for single-carrier cabinets.
+A system 75 switch uses 01-20. ■ The last two characters identify the circuit number.
 Valid entries are 01-16.
-Assign the first voice port to circuit 01, the second to circuit 02, etc. Security Code Leave this field blank.
+Assign the first voice port to circuit 01, the second to circuit 02, etc. Security Code: Leave this field blank.

 Field Description and Instructions

-COS Class of Service: Enter a COS that allows access only to the Data Privacy feature.
-All other features for the COS should be set to n.
-Use the COS number you configured in the Create a Unique COS section of this chapter.
-Worksheet A: Voice Port Station Information in Chapter 2 also contains the COS number.
+COS: Enter a Class of Service that allows access to the Data Privacy feature.
+Set all other features for the COS to n .
+Use the COS number you configured in "Create a Unique Class of Service" above.
+Worksheet A: Voice Port Station Information in Chapter 2, "Switch Integration Planning", also contains the COS number.

-Name Refer to Worksheet B: Voice Port Extensions and Names to find the correct name.
+Name: See Worksheet B: Voice Port Extensions and Names in Chapter 2, "Switch Integration Planning", for the correct name.

-Coverage Path Leave this field blank.
+Coverage Path: Leave this field blank.

-Tests? n
+Tests?
+Enter n

-LWC Reception AUDIX or none
+LWC Reception?
+Enter AUDIX or none

-LWC Activation n
+LWC Activation?
+Enter n

-Redirect Notification n
+Redirect Notification Enter n

-Off Premise Station n
+Off Premise Station?
+Enter n

-Switchhook Flash У
+Switchhook Flash?
+Enter y

-Headset n
+Headset?
+Enter n

-Auto Answer n
+Auto Answer?
+Enter n

-Coverage Message Retrieval n
+Coverage Msg Retrieval?
+Enter n

-Data Restriction n
+Data Restriction?
+Enter n

-Call Waiting Indication n
+Call Waiting Indication?
+Enter n

 Att.
-Call Waiting Indication n
+Call Waiting Indication?
+Enter n

-Distinctive Audible Alert n
+Distinctive Audible Alert?
+Enter n

-Message Waiting Indicator Leave this field blank.
+Message Waiting Indicator?
+Leave this field blank.

-3. After you enter the correct information in each of the screen fields, press ENTER to save the information.
-The screen refreshes and the cursor returns to the command prompt.

-Proceed to the next section, Duplicate the Station.
+- 3. After you enter the correct information in the fields, press (ENTER) to save the information. - The system refreshes the screen and returns the cursor to the command prompt. - 4.
+Continue with the next section, "Duplicate the Station".